College of Agriculture and Life Sciences

 Overview of the Department and its Programs

 The Department of Plant Biology has a strong and diversified research presence, with programs in two areas basic to plant science: 1) ecology, evolution, and systematics, and 2) biochemistry and cell, molecular, and developmental biology.
-Information on specific faculty research programs may be found on the the Plant Biology Department's Web Page.
+Information on specific faculty research programs may be found under About Us on this site.

 Doctor of Philosophy